 - These several alternate terms include the Vu Quang ox, spindlehorn, and the Vu Quang bovid.
 But, the fabulous animal also has one other alternate name, that really grabs the attention.
 That occurs because it’s sometimes referred to as the Asian Unicorn.

-- People sometimes call the Saola the Asian Unicorn, due to its appearance.
-This highly reclusive creature also remains one of the rarest mammals on earth and represents a genetic cousin of the cow, antelope, and goat.
+- This occurs due to a specific factor of its physical appearance.
+But, it’s also presently one of the most reclusive animals known to mankind.
+In addition, this incredible and unique species actually represents a genetic cousin of the cow, antelope, and goat.

 Saola Physical Description

-Firstly, information about the Saola remains exceedingly scarce, and we, therefore, know only a few things about it.
-However, based on the few individuals captured, an adult Saola appears to average about 35 ins (90 cm) at the shoulder, and 5 ft (1.5 m) in total body length.
+However, based on the few individuals captured, some conclusions can be drawn.
+For one thing, mature adult specimens appear to average about 35 in (90 cm) at the shoulder.
+Furthermore, adults also appear to reach 5 ft (1.5 m) in total body length.

 - Kingdom: Animalia